JAlcocerT/JAlcocerT/content/blog/ai-aissistant-updates.md

 And it had quite a few different features.

+## AIssistant Updates

+Now its time for some updates.

+Im very aware the less is more.
+But what *kind of less* will the people want to have?

 Do you prefer the box? the plastic?

-Or the expensive toy I bought you?
+The expensive toy I bought you?

 ![Cat product Meme](/blog_img/memes/features-vs-needs.png)

+Maybe its just the simplest feature we havent thought about...

 ### DBChat Assistant